exadel-inc/esl/src/modules/esl-share/README.md

 The ESL Share component provides the capability of integrating into a web page a sharing mechanism of the page on social media platforms, such as Facebook, Twitter, and Pinterest.
 The available share actions depend on the device but might include the clipboard, email applications, websites, social media, etc.

-`ESLShareButton` is a custom element that is used for displaying the "Share on social media" button.
+`<esl-share-button>` is a custom element that is used for displaying the "Share on social media" button.
 It is intended to share the page using the action specified on the button.

-`ESLShareList` is a custom element that is used for showing the list of social media buttons.
-The element's content (a set of `ESLShareButton`) is created automatically by specifying a list of networks or groups to display.
+`<esl-share-list>` is a custom element that is used for showing the list of social media buttons.
+The element's content (a set of `<esl-share-button>`) is created automatically by specifying a list of networks or groups to display.
 Available social networks and their groups are listed in the configuration file.

-`ESLSharePopup` is a custom element used as a wrapper for content that can be displayed as a pop-up element.
-The content of the element consists of `ESLShareButton`. `ESLSharePopup` exists in a single instance and it refreshes its content every time its state changes to the "open" state.
+`<esl-share-popup>` is a custom element used as a wrapper for content that can be displayed as a pop-up element.
+The content of the element consists of `<esl-share-button>`. `<esl-share-popup>` exists in a single instance and it refreshes its content every time its state changes to the "open" state.

-`ESLSharePopupTrigger` is a custom element, that allows triggering `ESLSharePopup` instances state changes.
+`<esl-share-popup-trigger>` is a custom element, that allows triggering `<esl-share-popup>` instance state changes.

-`ESLShare` is a versatile element that can function as both a list and a pop-up element.
-Depending on the specified value of the "mode" attribute, either an `ESLShareList` or an `ESLSharePopupTrigger` is built inside.
+`<esl-share>` is a versatile element that can function as both a list and a pop-up element.
+Depending on the specified value of the "mode" attribute, either an `<esl-share-list>` or an `<esl-share-popup-trigger>` is built inside.
 If you intend to use only one type of sharing component, it's not advisable to use this element in order to reduce the number of dependencies.

 ### Usage